 Sourdough bread | 0.2 -1% |

-When too much diastatic malt flour is used, excessive sugar is developed.
-Sugars retain water and inhibit water supply to the yeast cells due to osmosis.
-The result of over-use is an excessively gummy bread crumb and a slow rise of the bread.
+As diastatic malt powder breaks starch into sugars, an abundance of sugars appears when too much is used.
+Sugars retain water and inhibit water supply to the yeast cells due to osmosis which means over-using diastatic malt powder creates an excessively wet and gummy bread crumb and slows the rise of the bread.

-When using malt flour for the first time, start with only a small amount and gradually increase it based on your findings.
+When using malt flour for the first time, start with a small amount and increase usage based on your findings.

 As yeast provides amylase, adding malt flour to every bread dough is not essential.